dariadmitrochenko/Project-2-Build-A-Portfolio-Site/README.md

  2) open the index.html from the folder by double-clicking on it

  3) choose `run module` command and run the program, it should open the webpage in your default browser

+ All images are by the great Russian artist, sculptor, photographer and graphic designer Aleksander Rodchenko.